airton47/traduccion_proyecto_sopes/README.md

 The information must be displayed in its entirety.
 The views in which the information will be displayed are at the discretion of the student, however, it should be noted that the aesthetics and usability of the APP will be graded.
 To get an idea of how to display the information you can use http://twitter.com as a reference.

-Below are some references on how to handle views:
+Below, there are some references about how to handle views:

 > News and messages view: